AILearnerLi/DAC-SDC-2020-SEUer/README.md

   When computing pointwise convolution (PWC), sometimes, 16 input channels is enough.
 The parallelism of input channel and output channel is regulable, which is very suiltable for MobileNetV2.

-3. Share PE an line buf.
+3. Share PE and line buf.

   DWC and PWC share PE, which can sppedup DWC and reduce the number of used DSP.
 Line buf can speedup DWC.